hustcer/setup-nu/README.md

 In most cases you need to specify the `version` of Nushell to be used in your workflow.
 For example the following installs the `v0.61.0` version of [Nushell](https://github.com/nushell/nushell).
-Then you can set the command you want to run in the following steps, and don't forget to set `shell: nu {0}` to make the commands be execute by `nu`
+Then you can set the command you want to run in the following steps, and don't forget to set `shell: nu {0}` to make the commands be execute by `nu`:

 ```yaml
 - uses: hustcer/setup-nu@v1-beta1